How the Enneagram System Works

 The Levels of Development

 There is an internal structure within each personality type.
-That structure is the continuum of behaviors, attitudes, defenses, and motivations formed by the nine Levels of Development which makes up the personality type itself.
-This discovery (and the working out of all the traits that comprise each type) was made by Don Riso in 1977, and has been subsequently developed with Russ Hudson in the last ten years.
+That structure is the continuum of behaviors, attitudes, defenses, and motivations formed by the nine Levels of Development which make up the personality type itself.
+This discovery (and the working out of all the traits that comprise each type) was originally made by Don Riso in 1977, and was further developed by Don with Russ Hudson in the 1990s.
 They are the only Enneagram teachers to include this important factor in their treatment of the Enneagram.
 The Levels are an important contribution not only to the Enneagram but to ego psychology — and the personality types of the Enneagram cannot be adequately explained without them.
 The Levels account for differences between people of the same type as well as how people change both for better or worse.
 Thus, they can also help therapists and counselors pinpoint what is actually going on with clients and suggest solutions to the problems they are having.